andersonlf/vagrant-ci/README.md

 # vagrant-ci

-Vagrant-ci is a vagrant box with all tools for continuos integration:
+Vagrant-ci is a vagrant box based on Ubuntu LTS Precise Pangolin (32 bits) with all tools for continuous integration:

 * Apache Ant 1.9.2
 * Apache Maven 3.1.1